 - Proof that a less qualified person in a different group was promoted

-Our team of gender discrimination lawyers at Wrongful Termination Law Group offer a vigorous representation when it comes to negotiating and preparing employment contracts in Los Angeles.
+The experienced sex discrimination lawyers at Wrongful Termination Law Group provide vigorous representation to our clients at all stages of their employment dispute or lawsuit.
 If you feel that you are a victim of gender discrimination in the workplace and are in need of expert assistance, contact us today.

 Wrongful Termination Law Group is prepared to help you with all of your legal needs, and because we accept gender discrimination cases on a contingency basis, you will not be charged until we win your case.
-Contact a Southern California gender discrimination lawyer today.
+Contact a Los Angeles gender discrimination attorney today to schedule a free consultation at our Los Angeles offices today.